unitedstates/licensing/index.md

 * [Data Transparency Coalition](http://datacoalition.org/)
 {:.supporters.people}

-We also thank Timothy Vollmer, Puneet Kishor, and other reviewers for their discussion and ideas, many of which we have borrowed here.
+We also thank Puneet Kishor and other reviewers for their discussion and ideas, many of which we have borrowed here.
 Our gratitude does not imply their endorsement.
 {:.small}

 #### History